-CA Employers are offering Group Health Insurance and Group Benefits to their employees is at its highest level in almost 10 years.
-Despite the wild increases and crazy deductibles, #employers are offering Employee Benefits more than ever.
-The main reason, there is major competition for talent and employers want to stay relevant and compete with other similar companies.
-In the Bay Area, you have smaller companies competing with Google, FaceBook, Ebay, Apple, and many more.
-Because smaller companies cannot offer those super rich benefits, they are becoming more and more strategic.
+CA Employers are offering Group Health Insurance and Benefits to their employees at its highest level in 10 years.
+Employers are offering Employee Benefits more than ever, even though the prices are rising.
+There is major competition for talent and employers want to stay relevant and compete with other similar companies.
+Smaller companies are competing with large monsters of the industry like Google, Facebook, etc. Being a small business and offering health insurance doesn’t have to break the bank.

-Employee Benefits are the #2 cost for employers
+Employee Benefits are the Second highest cost for employers.

 Steve Brauer-Principal, Brauer Insurance Services LLC, www.brauerinsurance.com, (877) 421-4325